 Gallup is a medium-sized city located in the state of New Mexico.
 With a population of 21,493 people and six constituent neighborhoods, Gallup is the 11th largest community in New Mexico.

-Gallup is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Gallup is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Gallup who work in office and administrative support (13.68%), teaching (12.19%), and sales jobs (7.98%).
+Gallup is a decidedly white-collar city, with fully 86.52% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Gallup is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Gallup who work in office and administrative support (14.17%), management occupations (13.05%), and teaching (11.04%).

-The per capita income in Gallup in 2010 was $17,502, which is middle income relative to New Mexico, and low income relative to the rest of the US.
-This equates to an annual income of $70,008 for a family of four.
+The per capita income in Gallup in 2018 was $23,146, which is upper middle income relative to New Mexico, and lower middle income relative to the rest of the US.
+This equates to an annual income of $92,584 for a family of four.
 However, Gallup contains both very wealthy and poor people as well.

 Gallup is an extremely ethnically-diverse city.
 The people who call Gallup home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Gallup, accounting for 35.83% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Gallup residents report their race to be Native American, followed by White.
-Important ancestries of people in Gallup include German, Irish, Italian, and European.
+Gallup also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 33.16% of the city’s residents.
+Important ancestries of people in Gallup include English, Irish, German, Italian, and Dutch.

 The most common language spoken in Gallup is English.
-Other important languages spoken here include Spanish and Navajo.
+Other important languages spoken here include Native American languages and Navajo.